adonisjs/v5-docs/content/releases/out-of-preview.md

 ### Removing the `orm` config property
 The `orm` config property inside the `config/database.ts` file has been removed in favor of [Naming strategy](../api/orm/naming-strategy.md)

-You can define a custom naming strategy inside a preload file and assing it to the `BaseModel` to have the same impact as the `orm` config property.
+You can define a custom naming strategy inside a preload file and assign it to the `BaseModel` to have the same impact as the `orm` config property.

 ```ts
 import { BaseModel, NamingStrategyContract } from '@ioc:Adonis/Lucid/Orm'